open-telemetry/oteps/text/0250-Composite_Samplers.md

 - If using the obtained threshold value as the final threshold would entail sampling more spans than the declared target rate, the sampler SHOULD increase the threshold to a value that would meet the target rate.
 Several algorithms can be used for threshold adjustment, no particular behavior is prescried by the specification though.
 - The `GetAttributes` function returns the union of the set of `Attributes` returned by calling the delegate's `GetAttributes` and own `Attributes`.
 - The `UpdateTraceState` function returns the `Tracestate` as returned by calling `UpdateTraceState` from the delegate's `SamplingIntent`.

-When using `ConsistentRateLimiting` in our requirements example as a replacement for `EachOf` and `RateLimiting`, we are left with no use case for any direct equivalent to `EachOf` in Approach Two.
-However, if such a need arises, `ConsistentEachOf` can be easily defined.

 ## Summary - Approach Two